More than a gut feeling - Our second brain

 Using light to treat chronic visceral pain

-The clinical applications of optogenetics go far beyond increasing the motility of the gut in the absence of pharmaceuticals.
+The clinical applications of optogenetics go far beyond increasing the motility of the gut.
 Nick explains, ‘We are also using optogenetic tools to silence sensory neurons that carry pain signals from internal organs to the spinal cord.
 This approach opens major new opportunities whereby one can potentially improve organ function, like the gut, using light, instead of drugs to help restore function under certain pathological conditions.’

 Nick says ‘The use of optogenetics can be applied to improve gut-brain communication using light, instead of having to consume non-specific drugs that usually have multiple off-target effects.
 This could dramatically minimize side effects and mean no drugs are further necessary.’